bojanpopic/developer.joomlatools.com/extensions/logman/integrations/joomla.md

 ###Plugins listening to Context Events

-The first step is to create a newsfeeds.php file in the plugins/logman/newsfeeds directory.
-The name of the file and the directoy it resides is important.
-The name of the plugin should match the component's name it is integrating.
+The first step is to create a `newsfeeds.php` file in the `plugins/logman/newsfeeds` directory.
+The file should contain the following content inside:

-The file should contain the following content:

 ```
 <?php